webextensions/live-css-editor/extension/README-FOR-EXTENSION-REVIEWERS.md

 $ cd live-css-editor
 $ nvm use
 $ npm install --ignore-scripts
-$ npm run zip-extension     # Now, the zip versions of the extension would be created for all the supported browsers (Chrome/Edge/Firefox/Opera)
+$ npm run zip:extension     # Now, the zip versions of the extension would be created for all the supported browsers (Chrome/Edge/Firefox/Opera)
 ```